MSME Classification: Understanding Meaning and Category Benefits

 MSME Classification

-The micro, small and medium enterprise classification in India defines businesses based on investment in assets and annual turnover.
-This MSME catergorisation ensures that government initiatives and lender programmes cater effectively to businesses of different scales.
+The micro, small and medium enterprise classification in India defines businesses based on investment in assets and annual turnover limits.
+This MSME categorisation ensures that government initiatives and lender programmes cater effectively to businesses of different scales.

 How MSME Classification Works